holydocs/holydocs/README.md

    ```

 4. **View the results**:
-   Open `./docs/README.md` in your browser or markdown viewer to see your generated documentation.
+   - For single-page format (default): Open `./docs/README.md` in your browser or markdown viewer
+   - For multi-page format: Open `./docs/README.md` as the main entry point, with individual pages in `./docs/services/`, `./docs/messageflow/`, etc.

 ## Installation